-- 6. In the Description field, type a brief description of the collection.
-You can enter up to 128 characters. - 7.
-In the Template field, select a Template asset from the drop-down list. - 8.
+- 8. In the Select a Template field, select a Template asset from the drop-down list. - 9.
 In the Category field, select a category from the drop-down list.
-(If you do not select a category, the first item on the list is selected by default.) - 9.
+(If you do not select a category, the first item on the list is selected by default.) - 10.
 In the Keywords field, enter keywords that you and others can use as search criteria in the "Advanced Search" form when you search for this collection in the future.
-For information about searching for assets, see the Content Server Advanced Interface User's Guide. - 10.
+For information about searching for assets, see the Content Server Advanced Interface User's Guide. - 11.
 In the Associated queries section, select up to three queries.
-All of the queries that you select for this collection must return assets of the same type. - 11.
+All of the queries that you select for this collection must return assets of the same type. - 12.
 Click Save.